Pittosporum virgatum

 Pittosporum virgatum is a species of plant in the Pittosporaceae family.
 It is endemic to New Zealand.

 Brief Description

-Slender small tree with whorls of branches and variably shaped leaves that are covered in rusty fuzz when young inhabiting inhabiting the northern North Island.
+Slender small tree with whorls of branches and variably shaped leaves that are covered in rusty fuzz when young inhabiting the northern North Island.
 Flowers pink to purple.
 Leaves wavy, edge smooth or often lobed.
 Capsule splitting into two to show the black sticky seeds.

 Distribution

 Endemic.
 New Zealand, North and Great Barrier islands, from the Mangamuka and Herekino Ranges south and east to Great Barrier and the Coromandel Peninsula.
 Reaching its southern limit at about the Kauaerange Valley (there are unconfirmed reports of its occurring slightly further south of there).

 Habitat

 Usually associated with kauri (Agathis australis) forest, often on ridge lines, slips scars or in secondary regrowth within cut over kauri forest.
 Outside this forest type it is occasionally found in association with tanekaha (Phyllocladus trichomanoides), towai (Weinmannia silvicola) or kamahi (Weinmannia racemosa).
 In all situations it prefers relatively open vegetation, where it typically forms apparently evenly-aged cohorts.